ZigaSajovic/CppML/docs/reference/index.md

 ## `Arithmetic`

-Contains *arithmetic operations* that operate on *types* (e. g. `Not`, `Less`).
-You can include any operation separately by `CppML/Arithmetic/<name>.hpp`, or include the entire header `CppML/Arithmetic.hpp`.

-Please find the construct of your interest in the table below.
+Find the construct of your interest in the table below.
 Each of them has it own `reference page`, where you can find a *specification of its structure*, a definition of its *metafunction type*, and an *example of use*.

 | Construct                                | Description                  | Type of `f` in `::f >-> Pipe`                 |
 |------------------------------------------|------------------------------|-----------------------------------------------|